minghuin/ESE519_Project/README.md

 ## Time Accuracy Problem
 The time is not accurate when we simply set sleep time to 1000 ms in the code.
 We then record the difference of 100 s and 1000 s of the program and compare it with the real time to adjust the sleep time, which gives us a relative correct timestemp.

+# Reflection
+The buzzer could be replaced by a speaker which could play different sound to produce a ringtone.

+There is a time delay caused by the WiFi module catching time information from the website.